 GeneCards Summary for HBB Gene

 HBB (Hemoglobin Subunit Beta) is a Protein Coding gene.
 Diseases associated with HBB include thalassemia, hispanic gamma-delta-beta and sickle cell anemia.
-Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
+Among its related pathways are African trypanosomiasis and Malaria.
 GO annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is HBA2.